SachaG/10YearsOfMeteor/src/pages/index.md

 Deep in Silicon Valley, a team of brilliant engineers currently enrolled in [YCombinator](https://www.ycombinator.com/) has a realization: building web apps is too damn hard!

-Our of this realization is born Meteor: a unified architecture on top of Node.js that bundles client, server, and database all in one neat little package that you can run (or even deploy for free!) with a single command.
+Out of this realization is born Meteor: a unified architecture on top of Node.js that bundles client, server, and database all in one neat little package that you can run (or even deploy for free!) with a single command.

 What's more, it was all reactive and in real-time!
 Can you imagine never having to write a `fetch()` or worrying about updating your client data cache?
 And all that using the same familiar MongoDB API syntax both on the server and client!